rocketeers-app/rocketeers/content/articles/server-side-includes-ssi-nginx.md

 ---
-title: Server Side Includes (SSI) in Nginx
+title: Server Side Includes (SSI) in nginx
 slug: server-side-includes-ssi-nginx
-category: Nginx
+category: nginx
 intro: Server Side Includes can be a very handy feature when dealing with caching or including (dynamic) files into static files.
-Here's how to use it and configure Nginx to enable the power of SSI.
+Here's how to use it and configure nginx to enable the power of SSI.
 published_at: 2023-12-07
 ---